What’s stopping you from launching an online course?

 What makes a course successful is the students learning what was intended.
 And the best way to achieve that is through organizing your content into short practical steps.

-You need to break your course down into bitesize moments, otherwise known as microlearning.
-Microlearning means delivering information in 5–7 minute chunks — it’s been proven to increase retention rates and make engagement rates soar to 90% .
+Break your course down into bitesize moments, otherwise known as microlearning.
+Microlearning means delivering information in 5–7 minute chunks — it’s been proven to increase retention rates and make engagement rates soar to 90%.

 In other words, an effective course should be a series of short videos rather than one long one.